 "He had his first major reaction at 11 months old and ended up with full body hives," mom Abbie Jefferis said.

 Ollie has anaphylactic reactions to peanut, tree nut, sunflower, sesame, milk, egg and all legumes except soy.
 Anaphylaxis is when the immune system releases chemicals that flood the body leading to potentially life-threatening reactions.
-According to Food Allergy Research and Education or FARE, about 40 percent of children with food allergies have experienced a severe allergic reaction such as anaphylaxis.

 "In a matter of minutes to just watch him swell, struggle to breathe and all that is terrifying," Abbie said.